Bloomberg TV Malaysia

 Bloomberg TV Malaysia is 24-hour Malaysia's first business news channel in English.
 Launched on April 11, 2015, it is owned by Emmedia Ventures Sdn Bhd, chaired by Malaysian businessman Tan Sri Mohd Effendi Norwawi (former owner of NTV7) and helmed by media industry veteran Michael Chan.

-The operations are located in Kota Damansara, Malaysia with a broadcast facility.
+The operations are located in Kota Damansara with a broadcast facility.
 Bloomberg TV Malaysia's newsroom is supported by the Bloomberg Network to provide business news with a Malaysian perspective.
 The channel is accessible on multiple platforms, providing live TV streaming.
 It currently airs two shows on weekdays, 'Dashboard' at 1pm and ‘Moving Malaysia’ at 6pm.

 Platforms

 Bloomberg TV Malaysia is made available on multiple platforms.
-The channel is available on Astro Ch519, Malaysia's largest pay TV service provider.
+The channel is available on Astro Channel 517, Malaysia's largest pay TV service provider.
 The channel provides user mobility to access LIVE TV as well as content through the Bloomberg TV Malaysia mobile app or on its official website.